thoughtbot/laptop/TESTING.md

 3. The VM reports the correct `$SHELL`
 4. The VM reports the correct ruby

+You can test idempotency (allowing you to run the script multiple times in the same environment) by exporting `KEEP_VM` before running `./test/runner.sh` thusly:

+  KEEP_VM=1 ./test/runner.sh

 ## OSX Testing

 Adding additional linux tests via this framework should be easy: simply